ShadePy/django-blog-expand/README.md

-  This is a project I'll be expanding with apps, boilerplate features, React, RESTful API etc.
+  This is a project I'll be expanding with apps, React, RESTful API etc.